 Dallas Baptist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone number 404.679.4501) to award associate, bachelor's, master's, and doctoral degrees.
 Inquiries to the accreditors should relate only to the accreditation status of the institution.
 The teacher, principal, and superintendent education programs of the University are accredited by the State Board for Educator Certification (SBEC).
-The College of Business is nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP) to offer the Bachelor of Business Administration (B.B.A.), and the Master of Business Administration (M.B.A.) degrees.
+Dallas Baptist University is nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP) to offer the following business degrees: Bachelor of Business Administration (B.B.A.), Bachelor of Business Studies (B.B.S.), Master of Business Administration (M.B.A.), and Master of Arts in Management (M.A.M) degrees.
 The Department of Music is accredited by the National Association of Schools of Music (NASM).